yssource/rhai/README.md

 There is a `to_float` function to convert a supported number to an `f64`, and a `to_int` function to convert a supported number to `i64` and that's about it.
 For other conversions you can register your own conversion functions.

+There is also a `type_of` function to detect the type of a value.

 ```rust
 let x = 42;
 let y = x * 100.0;              // error: cannot multiply i64 with f64